Craigslist Inc. v. 3Taps Inc.: Reactions

 The court, in many instances, pointed to Craigslist's cease-and-desist letter as evidence that 3Taps knew that its authorization had been revoked.

 Law professor Eric Goldman questioned this, stating that "[cease-and-desist letters] are wish lists by the senders.
 They describe what the sender wants to happen."
 As such they may easily overstate what a defendant must lawfully do.
 Goldman found it troubling that the court had treated the cease and desist letter as a legally-binding document that revoked 3Taps's authorization to access Craigslist.

 Critics of the decision have called it anti-competitive.

 They claimed that this case sets a precedent that allows businesses to use the CFAA to keep public data away from competitors.

 Further, they highlighted that such a holding sets a precedent of marginalizing the public good for the prosperity of a single business.

 The case has also brought criticism towards Craigslist for enforcing its exclusive copyright of user-generated content.

 The critics pointed out that the entire lawsuit depended on a short, one-week-long period where Cragslist's terms of use required that users assign Craigslist the exclusive copyright of any posted content.

 While some users may be happy to have other companies use their classified ads, another reaction was that there may also be users who do not want it.

 Craigslist would be under similar criticism if it had allowed the sharing and violated these users' privacy expectations.

 The Electronic Frontier Foundation was critical of the court's decision to uphold Craiglist's copyright claim in their temporary terms of service between July 26, 2012 and August 8, 2012.
 Stating, "claiming an exclusive license to users' posts to the exclusion of everyone—including the original poster—threatens both innovation and users’ rights, and, even worse, sets terrible precedent."

+In 2017, in a related case, Craigslist, Inc. v.
+RadPad, Inc., Craigslist was awarded $60.56 million USD in compensation for RadPad´s unlawful use of data acquired from 3Taps in 2013.